Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/_episodes/01-introduction.md

     module load qxmd

-  Now you are prepared to run interactive jobs in the OnDemand Faculty Cluster Desktop!
+  Now you are prepared to run interactive jobs in the OnDemand Faculty Cluster Desktop (Advanced) app!

 <a name="ondemand-jupyter"></a>
 ## 5. Using Jupyter Notebooks on the OnDemand gateway